dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-customize-the-thumb-size-on-a-scrollbar.md

 ---
-title: "How to: Customize the Thumb Size on a ScrollBar" ms.date: "03/30/2017"
+title: "How to: Customize the Thumb Size on a ScrollBar"
+description: Learn how to customize the Thumb Size on a ScrollBar. ms.date: "03/30/2017" ms.custom: devdivchpfy22
 helpviewer_keywords:
   - "ScrollBar control [WPF]"
   - "customizing thumb size [WPF]"